Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 I wish I could say I taught my kids all the life skills they needed to thrive during and after college.
 You may have taken on these tasks from the time your children were young until they packed up for their first semester away from home.
 Either way, here are some life skills that may be learned at school from peers, professors, or parents and through trial-and-error:

 How to plan meals, shop for ingredients, prepare meals, and clean up.
 This process could involve budgeting, both dollars and time.
-It could also cover creativity in shopping at grocery stores, farmers’ markets, road-side stands, and country stores as well as buying directly from farmers and through community-supported agriculture (CSA) programs.
+It could also cover creativity in shopping at grocery stores, farmers’ markets, roadside stands, and country stores as well as buying directly from farmers and through community-supported agriculture (CSA) programs.

 How to maintain a home, inside and out.
 These skills may involve appliance fixes and deep cleaning as well as gardening and landscaping.
 You might add things like locating the fuse box and dealing with a blown fuse, a couple of tasks I learned in college as a Resident Advisor with campus housing.
-If there’s a home project waiting to be done, vetting and engaging contractors is a skills to be learned.
+If there’s a home project waiting to be done, vetting and engaging contractors is a skill to be learned.

 How to invest.
-This skill could be life changing for many.
+This skill could be life-changing for many.
 Both of my sons learned from me as well as their friends in college, some of whom learned from business professors.
 My older son especially liked my stock valuation spreadsheet to consider individual stocks.
 In turn, he offered company insights from a millennial’s point of view.
 He suggested NVIDIA to me when it was trading in the high 20s and early 30s; I got excited about its valuation and beautiful balance sheet.
 Today, my $7,000 that laid dormant in a so-so investment is worth more than $95,000, just a few years after our collaboration.
 Not everything we’ve touched together has done so well, but we’ve gained a lot from each other’s perspectives.

 Organizing people and events is rewarding itself.
 But the byproduct is the thrill of deepening and widening a circle of friends and acquaintances.
 Do both well and you’ve created the ultimate college experience.